Peer Review of Teaching Activities

 - Exemplary: Activities in the Exemplary Collection have received Exemplary or Very Good scores in all five categories and must have been rated Exemplary in at least 3 of the 5.
 It is expected that no more than 10-20% of the activities in the collection would be awarded an Exemplary rating in this process.
 Aggregate scores of 18-20 are required.

-- Reviewed: Activities in the Reviewed Collections have received positive reviews in all five categories, consisting of mostly of Very Good scores with possible Exemplary or Adequate scores in one or more areas.
+- Passed Review: Activities that pass review have received positive reviews in all five categories, consisting of mostly of Very Good scores with possible Exemplary or Adequate scores in one or more areas.
 Authors with activities in this collection will receive recommendations from the reviewers and associate editors for ways of improving their activity such that it can be brought into the Exemplary Collection.
 Scores of 12-17 are required.